HOW DO YOU TALK TO YOURSELF: THE STORY WE TELL OURSELVES

 5 REASONS WHY KIND WORDS MATTER

 Here are some reasons why it’s important to ask yourself the question ‘how do you talk to yourself’ and why kind words matter as part of our own self-care.

 Choosing your words carefully sets your intention for how you hope those words are going to be received and the result you trust they’ll have.
 Choosing your words deliberately and carefully will have more impact than just a string of words with no energy behind them.

-In summary, if you want something done (either by you or someone else), you’re much more likely to get them done if you ask in a nice way rather than an angry-barking-orders kind of way.
+For example, if you want something done (either by you or someone else), you’re much more likely to get them done if you ask in an encouraging and motivational way rather than an angry-barking-orders kind of way.
 The energy is different and ultimately the result will reflect that.

 We’re human, we get things wrong sometimes.
 Instead of beating yourself up because you did something wrong, be kind to yourself like you probably would be to someone else.